-Cardinal Jozef De Kesel, Metropolitan Archbishop of Malines-Bruxelles (Belgium), was born of June 17th, 1947 in Ghent, East Flanders, in the eponymous diocese.
+Cardinal Jozef De Kesel, Metropolitan Archbishop of Mechelen-Brussel (Belgium), Military Ordinary for Belgium, was born of June 17th, 1947 in Ghent, East Flanders, in the eponymous diocese.

 He was ordained a priest on August 26th, 1972, for the diocese of Ghent.